Liltyki/Writeups-Tryhackme/lab/lab_Security.md

    Internet
 ```

 Once connected to the VPN, my real IP is hidden behind the VPS IP.
-My ISP only sees an encrypted connection to OVH — not what I am doing.
+My ISP only sees an encrypted connection to OVH ,not what I am doing.

 ### The MFA Analogy